JusticeRage/FFM/README.md

 except that a local file is put on the remote machine.
 * `!pty` spawns a TTY, which is something you don't want in most cases because it tends to leave forensics evidence.
-However, some commands (`sudo`) or exploits require a TTY to run in so this is provided as a convenience. `UNSET HISTFILE` is passed to it as soon as it spawns.
+However, some commands (`sudo`) or exploits require a TTY to run in so this is provided as a convenience. `UNSET HISTFILE HISTFILESIZE HISTSIZE PROMPT_COMMAND` is passed to it as soon as it spawns.
 * `!py [local script]` executes a local Python script on the remote machine, and does so *entirely in memory*.
 Check out my
 [other repository](https://github.com/JusticeRage/freedomfighting) for scripts you might want to use.
 This commands uses a multiline syntax with `<<`, which means that pseudo-shells that don't support it (Weevely is a good example of that) will break this command quite badly.
+* `!py3` does the exact same thing except for system with python3

 Plugins can be further configured by editing `ffm.conf`.